Shrug-Time/Shrug/README.md

 [  ] 8.5 Set Up Monitoring - Monitor performance metrics

 # DECISION LOG
+[2025-03-29] Identified significant implementation issues and reordered priorities
+REASON: To focus on fixing critical functionality problems before adding new features

+[2025-03-28] Decided to implement a structured development workflow with communication templates
+REASON: To maintain focus on goals, streamline communication, and ensure critical decisions are properly documented and validated

+[2025-03-27] Decided to add cross-user content saving to the organization system
+REASON: To enable users to curate collections containing their own and others' content, creating a discovery mechanism and building community connections

+[2025-03-26] Decided to implement user content organization system with collections and folders
+REASON: To fulfill section 4.3 of the product spec, enabling users to organize content in hierarchical structures and prepare for future monetization features

+[2025-03-25] Decided to completely remove legacy field support before implementing scalability improvements
+REASON: To simplify the codebase, improve maintainability, and create a clean foundation for denormalized data structure

 [2025-03-21] Decided to implement denormalized data structure for user activities
 REASON: To improve query performance, reduce index errors, and better scale with increasing user activity